Charles Duguid: Note about names

 The Libraries Australia authority record for the organisation gives this information:

 "Formed in 1953, the Aborigines Advancement League of South Australia (also known as the Aborigines Advancement League Inc. S.A. and often referred to as the Aboriginal Advancement League of South Australia) was deregistered as a company in 1995.
 It was revived by 1998 as the Aborigines Advancement League South Australia, which by 2001 had changed its name to Aboriginal Advancement League South Australia which was incorporated on 15 Apr.
 2002.".

 Wiltja

 One outcome of the meeting in the Town Hall was the establishment of the Wiltja Hostel in November 1956, at 17 East Avenue in the Adelaide suburb of Millswood.
 (Wiltja is a Pitjantjatjara word for a type of open shelter, built for protection from the sun.)
 Also known as the Aborigines Advancement League Hostel and the Millswood Girls' Home, it provided accommodation for Aboriginal girls who were attending secondary school in Adelaide, and often for a year beyond school, until 1978.
 From 1978 to 1980 it became a boarding house for adult Aboriginal visitors to the city, after which it was leased to and later purchase by the Education Department.

+In 1980, the first Wiltja students attended Ingle Farm High School.
+In 1990 they moved to Woodville High School, accommodated in various hostels around Adelaide.
+In 1997, Wiltja Boarding was set up in Northgate, and in 2010, the first Wiltja students began studying at Windsor Gardens Vocational College, which included a transition programme for the students.
+In 2020, the college became Avenues College, located on the same site but amalgamated with Gilles Plains Primary School and Children's Centre.